Need help?

 16. What material is the raft made of?

-It is the material with which the rafts are made, the importance of a good flexible fabric is vital to ensure perfect inflation and endure the time necessary until being rescued.
-To ensure the flexibility of the fabric, it is not enough to use the best natural rubber, the raft must also be inflated at least once a year to check that, due to the change in temperatures and vacuum packaging, no wrinkles have occurred that become in cracks or holes.
-These can be fatal at a moment as delicate as firing the life raft for evacuation.
+The material used to manufacture life rafts is essential to ensure their proper functioning.
+The importance of a high-quality, flexible fabric is crucial to ensure perfect inflation and its ability to withstand the time required to be rescued.
+To maintain the flexibility of the material, it is not enough to use the best natural rubber; it is also necessary to inflate the raft at least once a year.
+This makes it possible to verify that, due to temperature changes and the vacuum packaging process, no wrinkles have formed that could lead to cracks or holes.
+These defects could prove fatal at such a critical moment as inflating the life raft during an evacuation.

 17. What is collecting and pouring water?